CMCWorking/CRUD-Package/README.md

 npm run watch
 ```

-After that, go to `localhost` to check demo
+After that, go to `http://localhost` to check demo